jaycynth/secure-api-deployment/README.md

 - **GET /how are you**: Returns `"I am good, how about you?"`.

 The application is containerized using Docker and deployed to a Kubernetes cluster managed by `kind`.
 The deployment is automated using a CI/CD pipeline configured with GitHub Actions.
-The security measures implemented are image vulnerability scanning, resource limits and Kubernetes secrets.
+The security measures implemented are image vulnerability scanning and resource limits.

 ## Makefile
 This is a file that contains all the commands necessary to run the application

 # 1: Deploy to K8s
 The Flask app is containerized using Docker.

-The Dockerfile defines the process of packaging the app, installing dependencies, and running the app inside a container.
+## Dockerize Application
+- Specified a Dockerfile to package the application and run it in a local Python WSGI HTTP server using Gunicorn

-To build, tag and push the docker image:
+- To build, tag and push the docker image:
   - make build_service TAG=v0.1